 What is a vitamin?
 Vitamins are organic compounds that the body cannot synthesize, but most of them must be obtained from daily foods.
 The excess or lack of vitamins can cause serious health problems, although vitamins only exist in small amounts in the body.

-If you want to take vitamins for skin beauty properly, you should use the correct dosage in combination with a scientific diet, and take it according to the route advised by your doctor.
+If you want to take vitamins for skin beauty properly, you should use the correct dosage in combination with a scientific diet.
+Also, take it according to the route advised by your doctor.

 Most supplements in general and vitamins, in particular, should be stored at room temperature.
 However, some vitamins are required to be refrigerated according to the requirements on the packaging, especially liquid vitamins.